 The initial excitement about wearing undies faded into anxiety.
 He would no longer be able to rely on the familiarity of wearing diapers.

-Using a toilet seems like common sense to us, but it can feel strange, silly, even downright scary to toddlers.
+Using a toilet seems like common sense to us, but it can feel strange, silly, and even downright scary to toddlers.
 No wonder that potty training is often the root of many power struggles between parents and kids.
 We get frustrated…

 - convincing them to use the potty already